indekkusu-era/svcvxcluster/readme.md

 - email: tanaphoom.gli@student.mahidol.edu
 - github email: lkycst@gmail.com (this account)

-Supervisor: Asst.
+Advisor: Asst.
 Prof. Ph.
 D. Chanun Lewchalermvongs

 - email: chanun.lew@mahidol.edu

 Appeared in:

-- Annual Pure and Applied Mathematics Conference 2024 at Chulalongkorn University
+- Annual Pure and Applied Mathematics Conference 2024 at Chulalongkorn University as **Support-vector-based Sum-of-Norms Clustering**.
 - Senior Project @ B.Sc.
-Industrial Matematics and Data Science, Department of Mathematics, Faculty of Science, Mahidol University as **Convex Composite Optimization: A Review and Applications**
+Industrial Matematics and Data Science, Department of Mathematics, Faculty of Science, Mahidol University as **Convex Composite Optimization: A Review and Applications**.

 Done as a partial fulfillment for Bachelor of Science in Industrial Mathematics and Data Science, Department of Mathematics, Faculty of Science, Mahidol University.